Rion96/TicTacToe/README.md

 You can choose the player input for each player.
 The Options are:

-  - Human:  Use the Number Keys (1 to 9) to place your X/O (The Layout is: Top Left Box: 1, Bottom right Box: 9, left to right)
+  - Human:  Use the mouse to place your X/O

   - Computer: Play against God.
 (He's not that good at TicTacToe 😉)